PerJNilsson/C---threads/report.md

 Our way of using threads is probably best when using many threads.
 First of all picking just one element then jump "number of threads" to pick next one isn't optimized.
-But, by using this strategy and letting each thread calculate the each first  element we can make sure that our single writer-thread is able to access the information as early as it is possible.
+But, by using this strategy and letting each thread calculate the first element we can make sure that our single writer-thread is able to access the information as early as it is possible.
 Thus we assume that the bottleneck of our program is writing to ppm- files which seems reasonable since we can choose the number of threads who do the newton iteration.